top of page

 Constantine III's Fall

 After he took Gaul, Constantine focused on consolidating his position there and expanding into Spain.
 But it turns out Constantine's military situation was becoming even more dangerous than his rival's.
 He had more vexing problems to deal with.
 In Spain, things quickly fell apart.
 Constantine's commander, Gerontius, revolted (AD 409) upon hearing rumors that he was to be replaced.
 (Goldsworthy 303).
 The barbarians Constantine had beaten earlier but not destroyed were making their way through Gaul on the way to Spain.
 One source states that Gerontius stirred them up to weaken Constantine.
-That's exactly what they did.
+Whether true or not, that's exactly what they did.

-At one point in AD 410, there were six men claiming to be emperor: Honorius for the Western Romans, Theodosius II for the Eastern Romans, Constantine and his son Constans in Gaul, Gerontius's creature Maximus in Spain; and Alaric's puppet Attalus in Rome (Bury 192).
-Such was the new normal of late Roman politics.
+At one point in 410, six men claimed to be emperor: Honorius for the Western Romans, Theodosius II for the Eastern Romans, Constantine and his son Constans in Gaul, Gerontius's creature Maximus in Spain; and Alaric's puppet Attalus in Rome (Bury 192).
+Such was the new normal in late Roman politics.

 Arena at Nimes, France - Personal Photo 2020

-By AD 411, Constantine's position was in freefall.
-He had more enemies than resources to deal with them.
-This is informed speculation, but it's quite likely that he had spread himself too thin.
+By 411, Constantine's position was in freefall.
+He had more enemies than resources and was getting overwhelmed.
+He had spread himself too thin.

-Even worse, the forces Constantine dispatched to Spain under Gerontius had rebelled.
-By this point (AD 411), what was left of his own field army was very likely quite modest.
-Constantine thus found himself fighting a three-front war (Gerontius, Honorius, and the barbarians), and with not much of an army left to lead against them.
+What was worse, the forces Constantine dispatched to Spain under Gerontius had rebelled.
+By this point (411), what was left of his army was likely quite modest.
+Constantine was stuck fighting an unwinnable three-front war (Gerontius, Honorius, and the barbarians) with too few forces left at his disposal.

 Constantine took stock of his situation.

 Britain was gone, not that it would have offered much help.
-An army raised in northern Gaul to relieve the siege was destroyed outside Arlelate, ending any last hope for a military victory.
-Spain was now being overrun by Vandals, Alans, and Suevi, and so was lost.
-By AD 411, he held little more than his capital at Arelate.
+Constantine managed to raise a modest force in northern Gaul to relieve the siege, but that was destroyed outside Arlelate, ending any last hope for a military victory.
+Spain was now being overrun by Vandals, Alans, and Suevi, and so was also lost.
+By 411, he held little more than his capital at Arelate.

 Constantine was beaten, and everyone knew it.
 Game over.